 - On-going professional development for school teachers and administration

 - Infrastructure projects to meet the needs of the student body, teachers, and staff for facilities and basic services such as water, sanitation, classrooms, teacher housing, and electricity.

 - Additional academic support for students, especially in the areas of math, science, and English

 - Academic, career, and life skills counseling, mentoring, and support for students

 - Teaching and learning materials for teachers and students

-Implementation of the plans will begin in 2019 and the remaining four schools will be cycled through the planning and implementation for their schools and communities in an iterative process over the course of the next five years.
+Implementation of the plans is on-going at the four schools and community task forces will be cycled through planning and implementation for their schools and communities in an iterative process over the course of the next five years of the pilot project.